Radiation Oncology Residency Overview

 Rotations are in 3-month blocks.
 At the Duke Cancer Center, there are 7 different radiation oncology services dedicated to specific disease sites.
 Residents will rotate one or more times in each of the 7 clinical services.
 Some of the clinical services are combined into a joint-service rotation.

-While the radiation oncology clinic at the Durham VA is generalized, the majority of cases include lung, head and neck, GI and prostate cancer.
-Traditional track residents will rotate at the VA 3 or more times, at successive levels in the program.
+While the radiation oncology clinic at the Durham VA is a general practice, the majority of cases include lung, head and neck, GI and prostate cancer.
+Traditional Track and Military Track residents will rotate at the VA 3 or more times, at successive levels in the program.
 RORS track residents will rotate at the VA at least once in their first 2 clinical years.

-Traditional track residents are assigned to scholarly activity in their 3rd year for 12 months, while RORS residents will typically start their scholarly activity in their 3rd year for 21 months.
+Traditional Track residents are assigned to scholarly activity in their 3rd year for 12 months, while RORS residents will typically start their scholarly activity in their 3rd year for 21 months.
+Military Track residents have a flexible schedule allowing for 36-42 months of clinical activity and 6-12 months of scholarly activity.

 Typically in each rotation, there is 1 resident assigned to each of the 6 Duke clinical services, 3 residents assigned to the VA and 3 residents assigned to scholarly activity.
 The order of assignments to clinical services will vary for each resident.